realm-ttrpg/.github/profile/README.md

 # Realm TTRPG system

-A system of applications for facilitating the play and administration of [tabletop roleplaying games][]
+A suite of applications for facilitating the play and administration of [tabletop roleplaying games][]

 ## Applications